Hot Schr\"odinger Cat States: Experiment

 The output signal was filtered via a microtronics $4-8$ GHz bandpass filter, before passing through a quantum-limited parametric amplifier.
 Finally, the output signal was filtered by a K\&L filter which was connected to two Quinstar isolators giving $40$ dB isolation.
 The signal was amplified at the $4$ K plate by high electron mobility transistor (HEMT) amplifiers and again with room temperature amplifiers outside of the refrigerator.

-Control of the thermal noise was done by amplifying and filtering the noise from a 50 $\Omega$ resistor.
-The added noise has a frequency spectrum shown in Figure S3A.
+Control of the thermal noise was done by amplifying and filtering the noise from a 50 ohm resistor.
+The added noise has a frequency spectrum shown in Figure S4A.
 The added noise power level was controlled by a digital attenuator.
+The setup allowed for a maximum of $60$ dB of added thermal noise.
 A fast, home-built microwave switch was used to disconnect the cavity mode from this added noise.
+The switch has an open attenuation of $40$ dB and has a rise and fall time of around $10$ ns.
 To initialize the cavity state, the cavity mode was allowed to come into thermal equilibrium with the controlled noise environment for 1 ms. Afterwards, the microwave switch was opened and the state preparation and measurement started.

 Leaving the microwave switch opened resulted in a thermal state in equilibrium with the residual thermal excitations of the setup ($n_\mathrm{th} = 0.0338(7)$), which was the coldest initial state we could achieve with this setup.